openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 *************************************

-After you create a content group, you can associate it with one or more cohorts that should share the same visibility settings for special content in your course.
+After you create a content group, you can associate it with one or more cohorts with which you want to share the same special content in your course.

 .. note:: A content group can be associated with more than one cohort; a cohort cannot be associated with more than one content group.